 Of course, there are many more recommendations for how to lower blood pressure, including strategic exercise, restful sleep, sun exposure, and meditation, yoga, or other stress management practices.
 There are also several different supplements that can aid in further lowering blood pressure once these dietary and lifestyle strategies have been made.

-Chris has written a great bonus chapter on high blood pressure in his new book, Your Personal Paleo Code, which releases at the end of this year.
+Chris has written a great bonus chapter on high blood pressure in his new book, Your Personal Paleo Code (published in paperback as The Paleo Cure in December 2014), which releases at the end of this year.
 (I’m so excited!)
 If you’re struggling with high blood pressure or other common but serious health conditions, I strongly recommend checking out this book for more information on how to address your symptoms by making nutritional and lifestyle changes that will greatly improve your overall health and wellbeing.

 A whole foods diet should always be the foundation of any nutrient strategy.
 Sadly, thanks to declining soil quality, a growing toxic burden, and other challenges in the modern world, it’s no longer possible to get the optimal level of nutrients from food alone.

 Chris formulated the Core Plus bundle (from Adapt Naturals) to close the nutrient gap so you can feel and perform your best.
 It was carefully curated to give you everything you need each day—from essential vitamins and minerals like vitamin B12, folate, magnesium, and vitamin D, to phytonutrients like bioflavonoids, carotenoids, and beta-glucans.